Should I Accept a Long-Term Disability Insurance Buyout

 Buy-outs can be offered by the insurance company, or the insured disabled person can request a buy-out, in both cases, it is wise to consult with your long-term disability buy-out lawyer.
 Consult a lawyer before responding to or approaching your insurance company on a buyout to be clear on what your options are.

-Policies can be purchased individually, or sponsored by your employer, and if it is offered as part of your benefit package, you may want to ask for a copy of the policy for your records.
+Policies can be purchased individually or sponsored by your employer, and if it is offered as part of your benefits package, you may want to ask for a copy of the policy for your records.
 If your lawyer feels you are inadequately covered you may wish to add your policy as well, to protect your future and that of your loved ones.

 With years of long-term disability payments stretching ahead of you, the constant threat of claim review hovering in the back of your mind, and no way of bettering your financial position by normal means such as a promotion or a better job, a lump sum buyout may be a tempting option!